lintquarto/lintquarto/CONTRIBUTING.md

 * Label the issue appropriately (e.g. `bug`).
 * Request additional information if necessary.
 * Link related issues or pull requests.
-* One resolved, close the issue with a brief summary of the fix.
+* Once resolved, close the issue with a brief summary of the fix.

 <br>